Building Wealth by combining

 Intentionality within personal finance can mean different things to different people.
 For some, it's simply being more conscious about where their money is going.
-For others, it's being more strategic and calculated in their overall financial wellness.
+For others, it's being more strategic and calculated in their steps towards wealth accumulation.
 We are here to help you regardless of your intentions.

-At Lucid Wealth Planning, you'll have access to our online client portal from your PC or mobile device at any time, see your progress and tasks on a daily basis, and receive real-time recommendations to help you be more intentional with every financial decision.
+At Lucid Wealth Planning, you'll have access to our client portal from your PC or mobile device at any time, see your progress and tasks on a daily basis, and receive real-time recommendations to help bring intentionality to every financial decision.

 Net Worth Analysis